Chinese firm seeks halt of iPad sales in Shanghai

 SERIES OF COURT BATTLES

-Proview says it owns the iPad trademark in China and a Shenzhen court ruled in its favor last December.
+Proview says it owns the iPad trademark in China and a Shenzhen court ruled in its favour last December.

 Apple disputes Proview's ownership of the trademark, saying it bought the rights to the name in China from Proview in 2009.
 The firm has appealed against the Shenzhen judgment, with a higher court hearing set for February 29 in China's southern province of Guangdong.